Keychron Q1 Pro review: The bounciest of boards

 (Image credit: Future)

 As I mentioned earlier, the Q-Pro line loses several layers of internal insulation versus Q-Max boards, resulting in a slightly more hollow sound than the Q3 Max’s curt, echoless tap.
 There are also the odd metallic pings from letter keys, which can be quite loud.
-As a motorcyclist with sensitive ears—and currently dealing with an ear infection—the high-pitched pinging of the Q1 Pro has been uncomfortable while I write this review, and I’m only 1,000 words in.
+As a motorcyclist with sensitive ears — and currently dealing with an ear infection — the high-pitched pinging of the Q1 Pro has been uncomfortable while I write this review, and I’m only 1,000 words in.

-Nevertheless, thanks to its sturdy case, heavy PBT caps and thicker sound absorbing layers, the Q1 Pro still sounds pretty nice, and with the K Pro linear switches remains just about quiet enough for busy office use.
+Nevertheless, thanks to its sturdy case, heavy PBT caps and thicker sound absorbing layers, the Q1 Pro still sounds pretty nice, and with the K Pro linear switches the board remains just about quiet enough for busy office use.
 If you’d like a louder, thockier sound, opt for the K Pro Banana switches.

 One for the modders